Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Shenault's 40 receiving yards per game in his three career matchups against the Colts are 5.5 more than his over/under for Sunday's game.
+- Shenault is averaging 40 receiving yards per game in three career matchups against the Colts, 5.5 more than his receiving yards prop bet over/under for Sunday's game (34.5).

-- Shenault has caught a touchdown pass versus the Colts twice, and had multiple TDs in one of those games.
+- In three matchups with the Colts, Shenault has had a touchdown catch, including multiple scores in one game.

-- The Colts have the NFL's 18th-ranked pass defense this season, yielding 248.8 yards per game through the air.
+- The Colts have the NFL's 18th-ranked pass defense this season, allowing 248.8 yards per game through the air.

-- The Colts have given up 30 touchdowns through the air (1.9 per game).
-They are 30th in the league in that category.
+- The Colts have given up 30 passing TDs this season (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances

-- In last week's game against the Patriots, Shenault was targeted three times and racked up two catches for 13 yards.
+- Against the Patriots last week, Shenault was targeted three times and totaled 13 yards on two receptions.

-- Shenault has caught six passes on 10 targets for 52 yards over his last three outings, averaging 17.3 yards per game.
+- Shenault has grabbed six passes (on 10 targets) for 52 yards (17.3 per game) over his last three outings.

 Shenault's Jacksonville Teammates